EstebanPastor/EstebanPastor/README.md

 ✔ 🌍 I'm from Argentina.

-✔ 🌱 I’m currently learning React.JS.
+✔ 🌱 I’m always learning.

 ✔ 🧠 How to reach me: estebanandrespastor@gmail.com